Rocherpan Marine Protected Area: History

-The MPA is part of the Rocherpan Nature Reserve Complex (RNRC)which was proclaimed in 1988 under the Sea Fisheries Act.
+The MPA is part of the Rocherpan Nature Reserve Complex (RNRC) which was proclaimed in 1988 under the Sea Fisheries Act.
 It was not mentioned in the Marine Living Resources Act, or listed with other MPAs in the Department of Agriculture, Forestry and Fisheries Marine Recreational Activity Brochure of 2017/2018, but is assumed to be registered as an MPA under Sub-section 82(4) of the MLRA and therefore transferred by presidential pronouncement to Section 22A of National Environmental Management: Protected Areas Act, 57 of 2003 in 2014.

 Purpose

 A marine protected area is defined by the IUCN as "A clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values".

 The MPA is part of the Rocherpan Nature Reserve, which is an important wetland site for water birds.
 It is a major pan on the West Coast that provides protection to marine, freshwater and terrestrial habitats.
-The Nature Reserve protects the critically endangered aquatic plant Pseudalthenia aschersoniana and exposed west coast sandy beach and nearshore sandy habitat.
+The Nature Reserve protects the critically endangered aquatic plant Zannichellia aschersoniana and exposed west coast sandy beach and nearshore sandy habitat.